sangshek03/weather_app_healthflex/README.md

 # Weather Application README

 ## Assignment Overview:
 This repository contains the source code for a weather application developed using Flutter.
 The application provides real-time weather information as well as forecasts for specified locations.
-Its purpose is to offer users a convenient way to check the weather conditions and forecasts for various locations.
+Using My apiKey because provide apiKey limit hit again and again.
+Also get popUp whenever showing error while fetching data.

 ## How to Run the Application:
 To run the application locally, follow these steps: